 In New Orleans just before Hurricane Katrina hits, a pregnant woman gives birth prematurely.
 She dies and her baby is in critical condition.
 The baby has to be kept in a neonatal incubator.
 When the hurricane strikes, all the power goes out and everyone in the hospital leaves.
 But the baby's father stays because the baby can't be moved so he has to take care of his baby by making sure the ventilator stays on.
 And because there's no power, the only power source is generator that he has to crank every few minutes.
 So he has to stay awake while waiting for someone to come for them.- Written by firstname.lastname@example.org

 In August 2005, in New Orleans, Nolan Hayes brings his pregnant wife Abigail with Eclampsia to the Saint Mary Hospital.
 Abigail delivers a premature baby and dies and the baby needs to be kept in a ventilator.
 A few hours later, Hurricane Katrina hits the hospital, cutting the power and the hospital is evacuated.
 Nolan stays with his daughter since the equipment is not portable and soon he finds that the battery is in the end of its life and only can hold three minutes of charge.
 He finds a battery charge and has initially to crank every three minutes.
-As long as time goes by, the battery holds less charge.
+As time goes by, the battery holds less charge.
 But the situation gets worse when marauders invade the hospital.- Written by Claudio Carvalho, Rio de Janeiro, Brazil

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.